ashishugi/nodejsWorkProject/readme.md

     if google do not allow to send email then : search : ENABLE LESS SECURE APPS to -> myaccount.google.com/lesssecureapp -> Off/ONN the switch /toggle

+12. Delayed Jobs
+    Here put task inside some queue , and can be sent to user with some Delay KUE :
+    npm install kue (priority queue backed by redis (for nodejs))

+    Example : let 's have 3 queues for which we need emails to be send to the user

+            -> generall emails | 3
+            -> notifications   | 2
+            -> otp             | 1

+            high priority is of otp then notifications and then last is for general emails

+            there is a kue worker for each of the queues, so here there will be 3 kue workers these worker will ask the queue every after fews second as per the priority, if any task the executes it else it again goes to sleep for sometime.

+            REDIS server maintains therese KUE queues.
+REDIS store the data in json form and stored in RAM, so if system gets off then the data of queues get vanished.

+            KUE workers (pointer to above 3 queue) --- ASK ---> REDIS(JSON form)(ask if there is any task for them based on priority) --->

+        Need to install redis : Ubuntu
+            1. sudo apt-get update
+            2. sudo apt-get upgrade
+            3. sudo apt-get install redis-server

+        a.redis runs in background
+        b.to run redis : redis-server
+        c.check if redis running : redis-cli ping  ---> if redis running output would be 'pong' d.USE of redis : act as a in-memory data structure (act as RAM), or can be used as a cache
+        ex: if some vedio gets viral, then if many user searches for it.
+Then instead of taking everytime from the backend database we can store it in redis cache and respond to the user very fastly.

+        intial config : /config/kue.js
+        setting workers: workers/

+        GUI redis : run --> cd codeial --> ./node_modules/kue/bin/kue-dashboard  --> it will run on a port: 3000

+        in other languages we have multi-threading to run the delayed jobs - > java, ruby on rails etc.